 The importance of the 401(k) match

 Most 401(k) providers offer an employer match, meaning the company will contribute an annual percentage of eligible employees’ compensation to their 401(k) account.
-One popular matching formula is 100% of the first 6%—where the employer contributes as much as the employee contributes, up to 6% of their salary; if the employee contributes 3%, the employer matches 3%; and if the employee contributes 8%, the employer contributes 6%.
-With the match, the employer provides a generous incentive to save for retirement.
+One popular matching formula is 100% of the first 6%—where employers contribute as much as employees contribute, up to 6% of their salary; if employees contribute 3%, employers match 3%; and if employees contribute 8%, employers contribute 6%.
+With the match, employers provide a generous incentive to save for retirement.

 What else should you know about a 401(k) plan?

 Automation makes it easier to save